 When are the New Bat Survey Guidelines Coming Out?

-The current edition of the full bat survey guidelines for professional ecologists developed by the Bat Conservation Trust are from 2016.
-Within this document, a combination of information from statutory nature conservation organisations including Natural England detail how to determine the presence of bats on a site, how to identify certain protected species of bat, how bat surveys should be carried out, and what sort of equipment (such as bat detectors, specialist cameras and radio tagging tools) should be used, as well as general methods of ensuring strong bat conservation that will apply to most cases.
+The current edition of the full bat survey guidelines for professional ecologists developed by the Bat Conservation Trust is from 2016.
+Within this document, a combination of information from statutory nature conservation organisations including Natural England details how to determine the presence of bats on a site, how to identify certain species of bats present, how bat surveys should be carried out, and what sort of specialist equipment (such as bat detectors, specialist cameras and radio tagging tools) should be used, as well as general methods of ensuring strong bat conservation that will apply to most cases.